mvolkmann/blog/src/flutter.md

 // The value will reset to zero every time we return to this page. final counterStateProvider = StateProvider.autoDispose<int>((ref) => 0);

-// Extending ConsumerWidget instead of StatelessWidget
-// causes a WidgetRef argument to be passed to the build method.
-// ConsumerWidget extends ConsumerStatefulWidget which extends StatefulWidget. class StateProviderPage extends ConsumerWidget {
+class StateProviderPage extends ConsumerWidget {
   static const route = '/state-provider';